Practice/Industry Group Overview

 If people are truly every business’ greatest asset, then people issues are critical to every business’ success or failure.
 Legal surprises can affect morale, productivity and, eventually, the bottom line.
 We work with our clients to prevent or reduce liability, to avoid the morale-sapping conflicts that too often come with labor and employment legal issues.

 With one of the most experienced labor practices in the Southeast, Burr & Forman has been at the forefront of developments in labor and employment law for more than half a century; our practice extends nationwide.
-The Burr Labor and Employment Practice Team is a top tier practice ranked by Chambers USA and includes three fellows in the College of Labor and Employment Lawyers: Fred Ingram, Frank McRight and John Coleman.
+The Burr Labor and Employment Practice Team is a top tier practice ranked by Chambers USA and includes four fellows in the College of Labor and Employment Lawyers: John Coleman, Marcel Debruge, Fred Ingram, and Frank McRight.
 Burr attorneys have represented employers before almost every government agency, as well as in dozens of state and federal courts, including the United States Supreme Court.

 We advise clients in areas such as: